 The building department may conduct plan review and inspection for EVSE installations using this guide as a starting point.
 Designers, contractors and building owners can use this guide to know what to expect in the permitting and inspection processes.
-This guide was designed with limitations on its application in mind, includina:
+This guide was designed with limitations on its application in mind, including:

-This EVSE permitting and I his Evol permitting inspection guide does not include requirements any service upgrades or other electrical work.
+This EVSE permitting and inspection guide does not include requirements for any service upgrades or other electrical work.
 If the required load calculation demonstrates a service upgrade is needed, this streamlined permitting and inspection guide cannot be used to determine code compliance of the service upgrade.